jchen9314/learn-data-engineering/devops/docker.md

 ### docker compose

-- used to set up multiple-contain applications
+- used to set up multiple-container applications
 - a yaml file which contains details about the services, networks, volumns for setting up applcaitioons

 ## Docker commands